Faculty Members

 Ph.D. in Development Economics, National Graduate Institute for Policy Studies

-She specializes in development economics and agriculture development in Sub-Saharan Africa.
-Before she joined the University of Tsukuba in 2012, she worked for International Rice Research Institute in the Philippines and Tanzania.
+Professor Nakano specializes in development economics and agricultural development in Sub-Saharan Africa.
+Before joining the University of Tsukuba in 2012, she worked for the International Rice Research Institute in the Philippines and Tanzania.

 Yu, Zhengfei